ccnmtl/ohcoe-hugo/content/domains/refer/knowledge-of-social-behavioral-treatment/post-assessment.md

 does have a problem.
 He does not want to participate in group rehabilitation but prefers individualized care.
 Which treatment options are available?

-To ensure this patients' follow-through, I would feel comfortable referring him to the appropriate substance use disorder services.
+To ensure this patient's follow-through, I would feel comfortable referring him to the appropriate substance use disorder services.